gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

 ELF binary, with an entry point defined to start its execution (i.e., the binary needs a `main()` routine, it cannot just be a library).

-### Preloading Guest Libraries (e.g., LibOS)
+### Preloaded Libraries (e.g., the LibOS library)

     loader.preload=[URI][,URI]...

 This syntax specifies the libraries to be preloaded before loading the executable.
-The URI of the libraries will be separated by _commas(,)_.
+The URIs of the libraries must be separated by commas.
 The libraries must be ELF binaries.

 ### Executable Name